I am a professor of quantitative methods in sustainability science at Leuphana University in Lueneburg, Germany.

 I aim in my research on creating a link between ecosystem functioning and ecosystem services research.
 Therefore, I have a strong methodological focus, and a disciplinary research background in community ecology, biodiversity and conservation biology.

-I try to contribute by acquiring and processing spatial data and ecological expertise while providing methodological frameworks for inter- and transdisciplinary projects.
+I try to contribute by acquiring and processing data and ecological expertise while providing methodological frameworks for inter- and transdisciplinary projects.
 I believe that we can only steer the planet towards a sustainable and resilient future by linking multiple disciplines through (pro-)active research, creating mutual learning in exchange with stakeholders and civil society.